UK warns people with serious allergies to avoid Pfizer vaccine after two adverse reactions

 The MHRA said it would seek further information, and Pfizer and BioNTech said they were supporting the MHRA’s investigation.

-The Medicines and Healthcare products Regulatory Agency (MHRA) was the first in the world to approve the vaccine, developed by Germany’s BioNTech and Pfizer, last week, while the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) continue to assess the data.
+Last week Britain’s Medicines and Healthcare products Regulatory Agency (MHRA) became the first in the world to approve the vaccine, developed by Germany’s BioNTech and Pfizer, while the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) continue to assess the data.

 “Last evening, we were looking at two case reports of allergic reactions.
 We know from the very extensive clinical trials that this wasn’t a feature,” MHRA Chief Executive June Raine told lawmakers.

-Pfizer has said people with a history of severe adverse allergic reactions were excluded from their late stage trials.
+Pfizer has said people with a history of severe adverse allergic reactions to vaccines or the candidate’s ingredients were excluded from their late stage trials, which is reflected in the MHRA’s emergency approval protocol.

+The new MHRA guidance, sent out to health professionals, said a much broader segment should not take the vaccine.

+“Any person with a history of a significant allergic reaction to a vaccine, medicine or food (such as previous history of anaphylactoid reaction or those who have been advised to carry an adrenaline autoinjector) should not receive the Pfizer BioNtech vaccine,” it said.

-That briefing document said 0.63% of people in the vaccine group and 0.51% in the placebo group reported possible allergic reactions in trials, which Peter Openshaw, Professor of Experimental Medicine at Imperial College London, said was a very small number.
+The briefing documents said 0.63% of people in the vaccine group and 0.51% in the placebo group reported possible allergic reactions in trials, which Peter Openshaw, Professor of Experimental Medicine at Imperial College London, said was a very small number.

 “The fact that we know so soon about these two allergic reactions and that the regulator has acted on this to issue precautionary advice shows that this monitoring system is working well,” he said.

-Reporting by Alistair Smout; additional reporting by Josephine Mason, Ludwig Burger and Patricia Weiss, Editing by Paul Sandle and Alexandra Hudson
+Reporting by Alistair Smout; additional reporting by Josephine Mason, Ludwig Burger and Patricia Weiss; Editing by Paul Sandle, Alexandra Hudson and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.